hatta137/sunshineparks/README.md

 - E-Mail:     bernd.hahn@guest.de
 - Password:   test

+### Manager Login
+- E-Mail:     Birgitt.Schmidt@sunshineparks.de
+- Password:   test

 ### Intern Login (Admin)
 - E-Mail:     hendrik.lendeckel@fh-erfurt.de
 - Password:   test

+The area of the rental manager ("Objektverwaltung") can also be reached via the administrator.

 ## Tested with the following versions